ben-xo/sslscrobbler/README.txt

  -l or --log-file <file>:
   Write the output to a file.
 (If this option is omitted, output goes to the screen)

+ -p or --post-process
+  Immediately processes everything in the last history file.
+Ideal for scrobbling that set you played last night.

 Last.fm options:
  -L or --lastfm <username>: